leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   I believe Play Framework has almost the lowest entry level to Java full-stack web framework I have seen so far.
 For starters it comes with it's [Typesafe Activator] [24] and multiple [starter templates] [25].

-  I do honestly believe you don't have to know a lot /recognize a lot of concepts to start developing Play application.
+  I do honestly believe you don't have to know a lot / recognize a lot of concepts to start developing Play application.
 Play's helloworld is really no more different that Java `static void main(String[]args)`.
 And you don't need to know anything how to bundle things, how to deploy them, WARs or JARs - what's that?

   Saying that I have to note that when you overcome helloworld application level and to move forward, you might start to struggle, since there is no really tons of detailed and qualitative documentation out there.
-You should have either to have good basic understanding of how things works or where and how to look for solution/help to stay productive.
+You should have either to have good basic understanding of how things works or where and how to look for solution / help to stay productive.

   So, I think entry level is extremely low, however getting to experienced plateau might be a challenge.